 Short Line Advisory Group

-Union Pacific’s Short Line Advisory Group (SLAG) was established in 1998 for the purpose of providing feedback to Union Pacific from the short line community on issues and opportunities between UP and its Class III connections.
-The Advisory Group membership includes the President of the ASLRRA plus 12 railroad members chosen by the short line community pursuant to these Bylaws and the procedures adopted by SLAG.
-In addition, the UP participants include representatives from Marketing and Sales (Network and Industrial Development), Rail Line Planning, Operating, Finance, and Car Management departments.
+Union Pacific’s Short Line Advisory Group (SLAG) was established for the purpose of providing feedback to Union Pacific from the short line community on issues and opportunities between Union Pacific and it’s Class III connections.
+SLAG’s membership includes twelve (12) railroad members chosen by the short line community pursuant to these bylaws and the procedures adopted by SLAG.
+In addition, Union Pacific participants include representatives from Marketing and Sales, Network & Industrial Development, Rail Line Planning, Operating, Finance and Car Management Departments.

 |Short Line Members||Company Affiliation||Term Expiration Year|